replicatedhq/chartsmith/chartsmith-extension/DEVELOPMENT.md

 The endpoints are stored in the extension's secret storage.
 The configuration works as follows:

-1. If no endpoints are stored in secret storage, the extension will use the values from VSCode settings.
+1. If no endpoint is stored in secret storage, the extension will use the value from VSCode settings.
-2. When logging in, the extension will use the endpoints from VSCode settings.
+2. When logging in, the extension will use the API endpoint from VSCode settings.
-3. After authentication, the endpoints provided by the auth server will be stored and used.
+3. After authentication, the API endpoint provided by the auth server will be stored and used.

-If you need to reset the stored endpoints, you can log out and log in again.
+If you need to reset the stored endpoints, you can use the command "ChartSmith: Reset Endpoints to Configuration" or log out and log in again.

 ## Debugging the Extension